 Þingvellir National Park

 Þingvellir is a national park in South-West Iceland, about 40 km (25 miles) from the capital city, Reykjavík, and often one of the first stops of the Golden Circle route.
-It is renowned for both its natural beauty as well as its place in history.
+It is renowned for its natural beauty and its place in history.

-The national park was founded in 1930, making it the first national park in Iceland, but the history of the site reaches back over a thousand years.
+The national park was founded in 1930, making it the first national park in Iceland.
+But the site’s history reaches back over a thousand years.
 It was here where Viking Age settlers gathered to lay the laws of the land and dispense justice, thus forming Iceland’s society.
 In 930, Iceland’s parliament, Alþingi, was founded at Þingvellir, making it one of the oldest surviving parliaments in the world.

 Þingvellir’s cultural importance was one of the reasons the park was designated as a World Heritage Site in 2004 by UNESCO.
-Although it got its status based on cultural criteria, the site may also qualify on geological criteria as well.
-That is because Þingvellir is neither located on the European nor the N-American tectonic plates but in a rift valley between.
+However, although it got its status based on cultural criteria, the site may also qualify on geological criteria.
+That is because Þingvellir is neither located on the European nor the N-American tectonic plates.
+Instead, it is in a rift valley between the two.

-As the continental plates are in constant motion (although, too slow to see with the naked eye), the landscape where these plates meet is quite unique.
-At Þingvellir, it appears in the form of lava fields and dramatic fissures and canyons which traverse the region.
+The continental plates are in constant motion (although too slow to see with the naked eye), so the landscape where these plates meet is very unique.
+At Þingvellir, it appears in the form of lava fields and dramatic fissures and canyons.
 The largest of these is Almannagjá Canyon which also marks the eastern boundary of the N-American tectonic plate.

-One of those fissures lies underwater in Lake Þingvallarvatn, Iceland’s largest natural lake.
-Silfra fissure is a popular scuba and snorkelling site mostly due to its unique position between the two tectonic plates and because of its crystal-clear waters.
+One of the fissures of Þingvellir, Silfra, lies underwater in Lake Þingvallarvatn, Iceland’s largest natural lake.
+It is a popular scuba and snorkelling site primarily due to its unique position and crystal-clear waters.

 Geysir Geothermal Area

-Geysir Geothermal Area is a term that has been used about a part of Haukadalur Valley in South-West Iceland.
-The region is mostly known for its geothermal activity, which includes hot springs, bubbling mud pools, steam vents (or fumaroles) and erupting geysers.
+Geysir Geothermal Area is a term used for a part of Haukadalur Valley in South-West Iceland.
+The region is mainly known for its geothermal activity, which includes hot springs, bubbling mud pools, steam vents (or fumaroles) and erupting geysers.

-As Geysir is not mostly inactive, visitors to the Geysir Geothermal Area spend more time looking at another, more active geyser called Strokkur.
+Since Geysir is not mostly inactive, visitors to the Geysir Geothermal Area spend more time looking at another, more active geyser called Strokkur.
 The erupting hot spring, Strokkur, shoots jets of water every 5-10 minutes, reaching heights of around 15-20 metres (49-66 ft).
-It has been known to reach even higher or up to 40 metres (130 ft).

-The area is also dotted with bubbling mud pools, hot springs and smaller geysers, as well as steam vents called fumaroles.
-The ground here is dyed by elements found in the Earth; copper gives it a green hue, iron a red colour, and there are splashes of yellow from sulfur.
-The sulfur also gives the area its distinct egg-smell, which few visitors might find challenging although most don’t seem to mind.
+The area is also dotted with bubbling mud pools, hot springs, smaller geysers, and steam vents called fumaroles.
+The ground here is dyed by elements found in the earth; copper gives it a green hue, iron a red colour, and there are splashes of yellow from sulphur.
+The sulphur also gives the area its distinct egg smell, which few visitors might find challenging.

 Gullfoss is Iceland’s most famous waterfall, found in the river Hvítá in South-West Iceland.
 The distance between Gullfoss and Reykjavík city is around 116 kilometres (72 mi), making it the furthest site on the Golden Circle route from the capital.